tuhin47/DatabaseProject/README.md

 # Course Feedback Collector

-This is an academic project intends to help the teachers as well as the students.
-This project provides the opportunity to give or view feedback of any course.
-It combines with two platfroms( Android and Web).
-For web part hibernate,JSP etc are being used.
+This is an academic project that intends to help the teachers as well as the students.
+This project provides the opportunity to give or view feedback on any course.
+It combines with two platforms( Android and Web).
+For web part hibernate, JSP, etc are being used.

 ## Installition Process: